About the poems

 I find that when the poems arrive, each gives me something I need in that moment.
 So I tend to sit with each one for at least a day or so.
 Perhaps this might be a way for you to read them too – one at a time, taking your time…

 My name is Rachel Holstead and I live in Corca Dhuibhne in the south west of Ireland.
-These days, I work as Áisitheoir Ealaíon (Arts Facilitator) for Ealaín na Gaeltachta.
+These days, I work as an arts facilitator in the Gaeltacht (the Irish-speaking parts of Ireland).
 In previous lives I've composed music, kept bees, pigs, goats and hens, and run a market stall.
 I still plant trees and grow food in an increasingly jungly garden.

 Sharing the poems